cosdata/cosdata-public-docs/src/content/docs/getting-started/installation-and-quickstart.md

 ## Configuration Options

 Cosdata is configured using a `config.toml` file, which is included by default in your installation. **We recommend not editing this file unless you are an expert or have a specific need.** Most users will not need to change any settings.
+The only common exception is configuring SSL certificates for HTTPS - this is covered in the [HTTPS Configuration](#https-configuration-tls) section below.

 Below is a reference of the available configuration options, as defined in `config.toml`: